-Apple’s range of MacBooks that use the company’s own Silicon M1 processor cannot natively connect more than one external monitor, which is a massive limitation on the previous Intel-based generation of Mac laptops that could run two displays when connected to a USB-C or Thunderbolt 3 docking station or hub.
+Apple’s range of MacBooks that use the company’s own Silicon M1 or M2 processors cannot natively connect more than one external monitor, which is a massive limitation on the previous Intel-based generation of Mac laptops that could run two displays when connected to a USB-C or Thunderbolt 3 docking station or hub.

-However, there are ways around this M1 limitation, allowing you to run two external displays off an M1 MacBook, which we will outline here.
-There’s a software driver plus hardware adapter workaround and a hub or adapter workaround.
+However, there are ways around this plain M1/M2 limitation, allowing you to run two or more external displays off an M1/M2 MacBook, which we will outline here.
+In each case, there’s a free software download and a docking station, hub or adapter required.

 Apple’s Mac mini, MacBook Air, and MacBook Pro 13in were the first Macs to feature the Apple-designed M1 CPU.
 They received rave reviews for their speed improvements over Intel-based laptops, including here on Macworld.

 But if your MacBook setup includes running more than one external display, you have a major problem.
-Apple’s M1 chip simply won’t consider it—at least natively.
+Apple’s M1 or M2 chips simply won’t consider it—at least natively.

-While the M1 MacBooks natively support just one monitor, the M1 Mac Mini does natively support up to two external monitors—one via the HDMI port and a second via USB-C. But the M1 models of the MacBook Air and MacBook Pro support only one external display.
+While the M1 and M2 MacBooks natively support just one monitor, the M1 and M2 Mac Mini does natively support up to two external monitors—one via the HDMI port and a second via USB-C. But the M1 models of the MacBook Air and MacBook Pro support only one external display.

-Docking station manufacturer Plugable suggests using a combination of display technologies to get around the M1 MacBooks’ single-monitor limitation.
-This should work with most third-party docks, although manufacturers don’t recommend it.
+You can use a combination of display technologies to get around the M1/M2 MacBooks’ single-monitor limitation.
+This should work with most third-party docks, although some manufacturers, such as Caldigit, don’t recommend it.

-Plugable’s multi-display docks use a combination of native USB-C Alternate Mode (native “Alt Mode” video output) and DisplayLink technology.
-This combination serves as a workaround to the M1 platform supporting only a single external display via USB-C.
+Many multi-display docks use a combination of native USB-C Alternate Mode (native “Alt Mode” video output) and DisplayLink technology.
+This combination serves as a workaround to the M1/M2 platform supporting only a single external display via USB-C.

 DisplayLink Manager Graphics Connectivity App v.
-1.1.0 is compatible with macOS Catalina 10.15 and macOS 11 Big Sur.
+1.7.0 is compatible with macOS Catalina 10.15, macOS 11 Big Sur and macOS 12 Monterey.
 It can be managed via the DisplayLink icon in the Apple Menu bar.

 There’s an option in DisplayLink manager to “launch at startup”, or you can drag the DisplayLink Manager to your Login Items in Users & Groups.

-3. For the first screen you can connect via the dock’s DisplayPort or HDMI Port, and this will be handled natively by the M1 MacBook.
+3. For the first screen you can connect via the dock’s DisplayPort or HDMI Port, and this will be handled natively by the M1/M2 MacBook.

-You could also connect the first external display via a Thunderbolt 3 or USB-C to HDMI or DisplayPort adapter.
+You could also connect the first external display via the dock’s other display ports or via a Thunderbolt or USB-C to HDMI or DisplayPort adapter.